keithpuzey/digitalbank-mobile-demo/README.md

-# Digital Bank Demo Android App
+# Digital Bank Android App

    The Android app has been created for Demonstration purposes and is a mobile application for the Web based Digital Bank application